 This house is still standing, but I wonder for how much longer.
 The street closure has to do with infrastructure improvement, not the risk of eminent collapse of the house.

+Update: More work had been completed by the spring of 2019.
 I saw this building under renovation a couple of months ago while checking out the Lewis Place neighborhood.
 Unfortunately, nothing has happened in several months.
-It’s a shame since it sits on a major street, right up on the sidewalk, but… Continue Reading
+It’s a shame since it… Continue Reading

 Based off of classical architecture, the Lewis Place gates show the influence of Roman triumphal arches such as the Arch of Titus.